 Midwives have different classifications: Certified Nurse Midwife (CNM), Certified Professional Midwife (CPM), and Direct Entry Midwife (DEM).
 A midwife follows the Midwifery Standards of Care.
 Midwives practice a more natural approach to the birthing realms of pregnancy, childbirth, and the postpartum.

 A Certified Nurse Midwife is the highest level of midwifery.
-They have completed licensure as a registered nurse, as well as completion in midwifery studies program.
+They have completed licensure as a registered nurse, as well as completion in a midwifery studies program.
 CNMS are qualified to prescribe medications and treatments.
 They are recognized to operate legally in all 50 states, and hold state licensure.
 CNMs can attend births in hospitals, homes, birthing centers.
-Women’s Health Associations of Southern Nevada has a choices of CNMs in their practice.
+Women’s Health Associations of Southern Nevada has a selection of CNMs in their practice.

 A Certified Professional Midwife has achieved certification set forth by the North American Registry of Midwives.
 A CPM has the knowledge and skills to practice as an independent midwifery practitioner.
 A CPM conducts service in home or in a birthing center, depending on state regulations.

 Locally, Motherhood Collective, Sweet Beginnings Midwifery, and Well-Rounded Momma have CPMs for your planned home birth.

 In Las Vegas, there is the opportunity to have a home or hospital birth safely with certified and credentialed providers.
 In a hospital setting, there is a team of nurses and doctors that oversee your birth.
 During the hospital stay, there’s consistent monitoring for the birthing person and the baby.
 A sense of security and comfort can be found in the hospital for any unknowns and emergencies.
 The financial aspect of insurance paying for some, most, or all of the birth and stay is also a factor.